-81 9th Marines Command Chronology (ComdC), 1 December to 31 December 1968 (Quantico, VA: HD Archives).
+81 9th Marines Command Chronology (ComdC), 1 December to 31 December 1968, HD Archive.

-Defense Department (Marine Corps) A800506 Marines from 3d Platoon, Company A, 1st Battalion, 9th Marines, move through elephant grass during Operation Dawson River West, 11 December 1968.
-12 months of costly offensives, PAVN and PLAF leaders preferred to avoid direct confrontation and relied instead on small unit harassment closer to the population centers.
-Eventually, Major General Davis hoped to use high mobility to descend on substantial enemy base areas and disrupt PAVN operations not just on the border but throughout Quang Tri Province.
+Defense Department (Marine Corps) A800506 Marines from 3d Platoon, Company A, 1st Battalion, 9th Marines, move through elephant grass during Operation Dawson River West, 11 December 1968. benefit of knocking the opposing force off-balance.
+82 After 12 months of costly offensives, NVA and Viet Cong leaders preferred to avoid direct confrontation and relied instead on small unit harassment closer to the population centers.
+Eventually, Major General Davis hoped to use high mobility to descend on substantial enemy base areas and disrupt NVA operations not just on the border but throughout Quang Tri Province.
 Davis's performance in spring and summer 1968 pleased Abrams, who considered the division commander a "brilliant, professional tactician" as well as "one of these very quiet, self-effacing, modest men."
 Personal characteristics aside, Davis earned Abrams's praise because high mobility transformed the tactical situation in Quang Tri Province.
-The increased mobility centered at Vandegrift Combat Base allowed III MAF and USMACV to free up units for operations in I Corps and
+The increased mobility centered at Vandegrift Combat Base allowed III MAF and USMACV to free up units for operations in I Corps and elsewhere in the Republic of Vietnam.
+Only the year before, Abrams opined, if "you'd mentioned the 9th Marines being [in western Quang Tri Province], they'd have run you out of the country as being crazy, get a psychiatrist after you."
+With a new concept in place, III MAF was expanding its control of Quang Tri Province with each operation.

-At the end of 1968, the Marines, who began the year sitting in their defensive positions waiting to interdict enemy troops, were now conducting large-scale attacks into People's Army of Vietnam base areas.
+At the end of 1968, the Marines, who began the year sitting in their defensive positions waiting to interdict enemy troops, were now conducting large-scale attacks into North Vietnamese base areas.
 There were plenty of targets from which to choose.
-At the beginning of 1969, III MAF estimated there were 90,000 enemy troops in I Corps or in the elsewhere in the Republic of Vietnam.
-Only the year before, Abrams opined, if "you'd mentioned the 9th Marines being [in western Quang Tri Province], they'd have run you out of the country as being crazy, get a psychiatrist after you."84 With a new concept in place, III MAF was expanding its control of Quang Tri Province with each operation.
+At the beginning of 1969, III MAF estimated there were 90,000 enemy troops in I Corps or in the 82 Barrow interview.

 83 J-2/J-3 Briefing for Abrams and Chesarek, 111-12.